samlane-ma/droplet-monitor/README.md

 ### This applet is not associated in any way with DigitalOcean, LLC
 ### This applet will allow you to see the status of, start, and stop droplets

-Work in progress...

 ![Image 1](images/img1.png)

 ![Image 2](images/img2.png)

 The applet requires a token provided by Digital Ocean.
 The token will be stored in the gnome keyring, so if the keyring is not unlocked (i.e. if using auto-login) the applet will not work.

-Future plans:
-* Get more detailed information
-* more ?

 Dependencies